-e.
-"NOEEI 30.37(y)" for shipments of published books, software, maps, charts, pamphlets, or any other similar media available for general distribution that are eligible to be sent to a library or similar institution in Cuba, Iran, North Korea, or Syria.
+d.
+"NOEEI 30.37(y)" for shipments of informational materials that are eligible to be sent to Cuba, Iran, North Korea, Sudan, or Syria.

-Note: "NOEEI 30.37(y)" does not apply to shipments of informational materials that are eligible to be sent to the Crimea, Donetsk, or Luhansk regions of Ukraine (or any other regions of Ukraine designated by the Secretary of the Treasury as a "covered region" under Executive Order 14065).
-For such shipments, filing might or might not be required, depending on requirements in 524.21a, 524.21d-f, and 526.2b.
+Note: For shipments of informational materials that are eligible to be sent to the Crimea region of Ukraine, filing may or may not be required, depending on requirements in 524.21a, 524.21d-g, and 526.2b.

-Note: For more information and a complete listing of these and other AES Exemptions, see Subpart D of the Foreign Trade Regulations, 15 CFR Part 30.
+Note: For more information and a complete listing of these and other AES Exemptions, see Appendix C of the Foreign Trade Regulations, 15 CFR Part 30.

-527 Placement of ITN, AES Downtime Citation, or AES Exemption
+Placement of ITN, AES Downtime Citation, or AES Exemption

-When a shipment requires an ITN, AES Downtime Citation, or AES Exemption, it is the customer's responsibility to legibly write or enter the ITN, AES Downtime Citation, or AES Exemption on the applicable customs declaration form as follows:
+When a shipment requires an ITN, AES Downtime Citation, or AES Exemption, it is the customer's responsibility to legibly write the ITN, AES Downtime Citation, or AES Exemption on the applicable customs declaration form as follows:

 - a.
-On PS Form 2976-R, USPS Customs Declaration and Dispatch Note, the customer must write one ITN or AES Downtime Citation in block 13, or note the applicable AES Exemption in block 14. - b.
-When entering data into an online application to electronically generate a customs form, the customer must enter one ITN, AES Downtime Citation, or applicable AES Exemption in the AES/ITN/Exemption field. - c.
-On PS Form 2976, Customs Declaration CN 22 Sender's Declaration, if the customer is sending items to Cuba, Iran, North Korea, or Syria under the "foreign libraries" exemption described in 526.2e, the customer must enter "NOEEI § 30.37(y)." - d.
-On editions of the Global Express Guaranteed Air Waybill/Shipping Invoice (shipping label, Item 11FGG1) printed before August 2008, the customer must write "NOEEI 30.37(a)" next to the sender's signature.
+On PS Form 2976-A, Customs Declaration and Dispatch Note CP 72, the customer should write one ITN, AES Downtime Citation, or applicable AES Exemption in block 10. - On PS Form 2976-B, Priority Mail Express International Shipping Label and Customs Form, the customer should write one ITN, AES Downtime Citation, or applicable AES Exemption in block 3. - c.
+On PS Form 2976, Customs Declaration CN 22 Sender's Declaration, the customer should check the box "NOEEI § 30.37(a)" or "NOEEI § 30.37(h)" (depending on the applicable AES Exemption) in block 8.
+If the customer is sending informational materials to Cuba, Iran, North Korea, Sudan, or Syria as described in 526.2d, the customer should (1) completely obliterate the check boxes and text referring to NOEEI § 30.37(a) and NOEEI § 30.37(h) in block 8, and (2) write in "NOEEI § 30.37(y)." - Note regarding Cuba: Consumer communications devices, computers, and software (CCD) items sent to Cuba require an electronic filing when not included as a gift parcel see the Individual Country Listing for Cuba for information regarding CCD items.
+A customer using PS Form 2976 to ship CCD items to Cuba should (1) completely obliterate the check boxes and text referring to NOEEI § 30.37(a) and NOEEI § 30.37(h), and (2) write one ITN or AES Downtime Citation. - d.
+On editions of the Global Express Guaranteed Air Waybill/Shipping Invoice (shipping label, Item 11FGG1) printed before August 2008, the customer should write "NOEEI 30.37(a)" next to the sender's signature.
 Current versions of Item 11FGG1 have this AES Exemption included on the mailing label.

-Note: These standards also apply to mailers who produce privately printed customs forms under 123.3.
+Note: These standards also apply to mailers who produce privately printed customs declaration forms under 123.3.